-The ERA notes stakeholder comments that discussed the high and increasing risks facing new generation projects in the SWIS.
-Alinta and the Australian Energy Council considered that generators are facing higher risk as a result of changes to the reserve capacity price, continuous reform to the reserve capacity demand curve, increasingly volatile demand levels, greater price fluctuations and removal of the 10-year special price arrangement for new entrants.^{63 64} Perth Energy considered that the reserve capacity market was perceived by new investors as carrying substantial risk that cannot be hedged and that the process for developing the reserve capacity price has changed on several occasions.65 Perth Energy considered that the WACC needs to incorporate an appropriate margin to recognise this risk if the reserve capacity mechanism is to encourage adequate investment in generation.66
+Alinta Energy and the Australian Energy Council considered that generators were facing higher risk as a result of changes to the reserve capacity price, continuous reform to the reserve capacity demand curve, increasingly volatile demand levels, greater price fluctuations and removal of the 10-year special price arrangement for new entrants.
+Perth Energy considered that the reserve capacity market was perceived by new investors as carrying substantial risk that could not be hedged and that the process for developing the reserve capacity price had changed on several occasions.
+Perth Energy considered that the WACC